MartyIce/martyice.github.io/_drafts/2020-12-24-svelte-tutorial part 3.md

 <h1>Hello {name}!</h1>
 ```

-This one simple keyword eliminates alot of boilerplate code, and brings the behavior of the app inline with our expectation ("I'm associating this variable with this input!").
+This one simple keyword eliminates boilerplate code, and brings the behavior of the app inline with our expectation ("I'm associating this variable with this input!").

 <h4>Numeric Inputs</h4>
-The section on [Numeric Inputs][svelte numeric inputs] highlights a difficulty with the DOM and numeric binding - the DOM treats everything as a string (ie, properties of individual elements are stored as strings).
-Svelte handles this under the covers by coercing variables to numbers as part of the binding.
+The [Numeric Inputs][svelte numeric inputs] section highlights a difficulty with the DOM and numeric binding: the DOM treats everything as a string (ie, properties on individual elements are stored as strings).
+Svelte solves this by coercing variables to numbers as part of the binding framework.

 For example, the following Svelte code:

 <p class="codeblock-label">Numeric Binding</p>
 ```javascript